 Meet POC's Instructors

 SUE WALSH has trained and raised Cocker Spaniels for show since 1981.
 She joined POC in 1982 and became one of the club's instructors in 1983.
 She was appointed POC Training Director in 2013.
 Her dogs have earned titles with the American Kennel Club, Canadian Kennel Club and United Kennel Club.
 She has titled her dogs with CDXs (Companion Dog Excellent) from AKC, UKC, and CKC.
 All dogs have earned their CGCs (Canine Good Citizen) and she is currently training a dog for her UD (Utility Dog) title.
 Two of her dogs have earned FDs (Flyball Dog).
 One has earned TD (Tracking Dog) and another is a certified Therapy Dog.
 She has also titled her dogs in both Rally Novice and Rally Advanced.
 She is endorsed by the NADOI (National Association of Dog Obedience Instructors).
 Sue is POC's Training Director and an AKC Canine Good Citizen Evaluator, and she teaches the AKC S.T.A.R.
 Puppy program for the club.
 Her specialty class is Kindergarten Puppy Training (KPT).
-She is also very active in Cocker Spaniel Rescue.
+She does foster work for Cocker Spaniel Rescue.
 Sue also is a volunteer puppy raiser for a service dog organization called NEADS in Princeton, MA.

 MARY PETERSON has trained dogs for POC for 18 years.
 She has an M.A. from the University of New Hampshire, teaches Technical Writing at UNH, and is also web writer and editor for the Whittemore School's Graduate Programs.
 For POC, she teaches Basic Obedience, Advanced Basic Obedience, and Canine Good Citizen, and has also taught Puppy, Pre-Novice, and Novice classes.
 She is an AKC CGC Evaluator.
 She is a member of the American Chesapeake Club and holds titles of Canine Good Citizen, Therapy Dog, Tracking Dog, Rally Novice, and Companion Dog on her Chesapeake Bay Retrievers.
 She currently has four Chesapeakes: Fitzhugh's Kennebago River CGC "Luke," Silvercreek Damask Rose RN CGC "Rosie," Seapoint Doria RN CGC, and Seapoint Julia CGC.
 Mary is endorsed by the National Association of Dog Obedience Instructors (NADOI) and is a member of the Association of Pet Dog Trainers (APDT).
 She teaches dog obedience classes at Rangeley, Maine, in the summer.
 She has attended a dog aggression seminar with Tufts Director of Animal Behavior Dr. Nicholas Dodman and a seminar with noted trainer and author, Jean Donaldson, "Debunking the Dominance Myth," as well as other seminars.
 She is Treasurer for Piscataqua Obedience Club and competes in AKC Conformation and Obedience.